Connecting Math and Language Arts to Civics

 Microsoft Excel or similar spreadsheet program (to be used with older children)

-6. Create a student tally sheet for students to record their results.
+7. Create a student tally sheet for students to record their results.
 Combine all student results in a class tally sheet or create a spreadsheet of database.
-Have student teams compare and contrast their results that they gathered with the rest of the survey results.
+Have students compare and contrast the results that they gathered with the classroom data.
 Encourage students to draw conclusions about the data that they collected.
 Find out the percentage of eligible voters that voted and compare it to the county figures.
 Have students list the 5 reasons that voters did not vote and the most popular changes to the voting process that they discovered.

 Please note: Depending on the age and grade level of your students, portions of this lesson can either be extended or omitted (especially in terms of statistical measures and writing pieces).